Create Workflows

 The Dynamic Document is added to the canvas.

-After the Dynamic Document item is added to the canvas, you can select it and edit it as follows:
+After adding the Dynamic Document item to the Workflow canvas, you can select it, and, in the right panel, edit it as follows:

 Document Request